Pppp1116/content-license-policy/README.md

 Attribution must:

-- Be visible wherever the content is used or displayed (e.g., video description, blog article, README, script header, PDF intro);
+- Be visible wherever the Content is used or displayed (e.g., video description, blog article, README, script header, PDF intro);
 - Not be hidden, minimized, or placed in an obscure location;
 - Not be removed in forks, mirrors, or translations.